Abhinand-p/Project_Medical-INLPT-WS2023/DOCUMENTATION.md

 ## Experimental Details:

 ### Evaluating our Pipeline
-A RAG pipeline is composed of multiple parts and provides plenty of different ways on how to configure it.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A RAG pipeline is composed of multiple parts and provides plenty of different ways on how to configure it.
 Everyone in our group had different ideas on how to chunk, embed or store the data or which LLM would be best to generate an answer.
 That's why it was important for us to have some kind of comparison between all the different configurations.